 Type of vaccine What it does/state of research Safety in humans Availability Chimpanzee adenovirus serotype 3 (ChAd3) vaccine Uses a chimpanzee adenovirus that does not grow, containing the gene for EVD surface protein.
-In a study of animals given a lethal dose of EVD, all 16 were protected by a single dose of the vaccine.
-More than 1300 people have received these vaccines for other diseases, including over 1000 people in Gambia, Senegal, Burkina Faso, and Kenya.
+A single dose of the vaccine given one month in advance protected 16/16 animals from a lethal dose of EVD.
+More than 1 300 people have received similar vaccines for other diseases, including over 1 000 people in Burkina Faso, Gambia, Kenya, and Senegal.
 These other vaccines seem safe so far, but as yet there is no safety information on an EVD vaccine in humans.
 There is no information from human trials.
-An early trial of ar EVD vaccine containing two EVD strains, Zaire and Sudan, is planned to start in September 2014 in the US.
-A vaccine against Zaire EVD may be evaluated in the UK, and then in one or two African countries in 2014.
+An early trial of an EVD vaccine containing two EVD strains, Zaire and Sudan, started in September 2014 in the United States of America (USA).
+A vaccine against Zaire EVD may be evaluated in the United Kingdom (UK), and then in one or two African countries starting in October 2014.
 The earliest availability depends on results of trials and manufacturing timelines.
-Approximately 15 000 doses might be available by the end o 2014.
-Recombinant Vesicular Stomatitis Virus (rVSV) vaccine The rVSV vaccine aims to induce EVD-specific immune responses.
-The vaccine protected all 20 animals from a lethal dose of EVD.
+Approximately 15 000 doses might be available by the end of 2014.
+Recombinant vesicular stomatitis virus (rVSV) vaccine The rVSV vaccine aims to induce EVD-specific immune responses.
+A single dose of the vaccine given one month in advance protected 16/16 animals from a lethal dose of EVD.
 Animals with weakened immunity were not harmed by rVSV-EVD.
 The vaccine was safe when injected directly into the brain of animals.
 It is unknown if rVSV-EVD will grow in humans, especially in people with weak immunity.
-Too little growth could make a weak vaccine, while too much could cause illness.
-The consequences of spreading rVSV- EVD to unvaccinated people or animals are unknown.
-One laboratory worker was given rVSV after a needle stick injury, and remained well.
+Too little growth could make a weak vaccine, while too much could cause illness or possibly spread to unvaccinated people or animals.
+One laboratory worker was given rVSV after a needle stick injury and remained well.
 This does not prove the vaccine will be safe or protective.
 The laboratory worker had a small but detectable amount of vaccine in plasma for a short time after rVSV-EVD vaccine injection.
-Safety, efficacy and duration of protection are unknown.
-An early trial is due to start soon in the US.
-Eight hundred doses are currently available.
+Safety, efficacy, and duration of protection are unknown.
+A trial is due to start soon in the US.
+Currently, 800 doses are available and more is in production.

 Table 2.
-Overview of scientific information on unproven vaccines under development (Annex 3)
+Overview of scientific information on vaccines under development (Annex 3)

-The above products were prioritised for consideration based on the availability of non-human primate efficacy data with a filovirus challenge, and justification for a human dose based on clinical data of the product or comparable products within that class.
+The products in Table 2 were prioritized for consideration based on the availability of NHP efficacy data with a filovirus challenge and justification for a human dose based on clinical data of the product or comparable products within that class.